jimtough/aws-cert-dev-assoc-2020/README.md

 * S3 buckets

 In addition to standard DNS features, you can also create a record set that is an 'alias' for an AWS resource, such as a load balancer

+## LAB: EC2 with S3 Role

+* Go to IAM in Management Console, then select Roles
+* Click "Create Role"
+* Choose "AWS service" role type, and choose "EC2" use case, then click "Next"
+* We want to assign only S3 privileges to this role, so...
+  * Type "s3" into the policy type filter
+  * Check the box for "AmazonS3FullAccess", then click "Next"
+* Skip "Tags" stage by clicking "Next"
+* Name it "MyS3AdminAccess"
+  * Edit the role description if you wish
+* Click "Create role"
+* Go to EC2 in Management Console, then select Instances
+* Select my EC2 test instance
+* Click "Actions" -> "Instance Settings" -> "Attach/Replace IAM Role"
+* Select "MyS3AdminAccess" from the dropdown list, and click "Apply"
+* Log on to your EC2 instance via SSH
+* `aws s3 ls`
+  * You should now be able to issue S3 commands via CLI without a secret access key
+  * See EC2 and CLI lab notes above for more S3 commands

+### exam tips related to this lab

+* Roles allow you to **not** use Access Key IDs and Secret Access Keys
+* **Roles are preferred** over access keys from a security perspective
+* Roles are controlled by policies
+* You can change a policy on a Role and it will take immediate affect
+* You can attach and detact roles to running EC2 instances without having to stop or terminate these instances